NIST Asks Public For Help With Quantum-Proof Cryptography

 https://en.m.wikipedia.org/wiki/911_(number)

-Post Quantum Cryptography (Score:3)
+Post Quantum Cryptography (Score:4, Informative)

 Ask a perl programmer (Score:1, Offtopic)